tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 ### Edge Attached Accumulator

-Similar to attaching accumulator a vertex, you can attach primitive accumulator to an edge instance.
+Similar to attaching accumulator a vertex, you can attach primitive accumulators to an edge instance.

 Example.